tonyallan/rosella/README.md

 # rosella
 A simple AWS and Python approach to web development.

+The first usable code is `lambda/lambda-tools.py`, described below in the Code section.

 AWS is heavily focussed on web scale applications but there are a number of features that support small, simple and inexpensive web based applications.

 ## Objectives